isomerpages/moe-ganengsengsch/proud-moments/announcements/_posts/2020-06-02-post-Foreign workers moving to SEAB premises.md

 Let us uphold the vision of our Founder to always lend a helping hand to those in need.
 Should you have any queries regarding the above, you may write in to lowerdelta.dorm@gmail.com.
 For further information, read attached FAQs from SLA.

-[Click here](/files/FAQ-for-8-Lower-Delta-Road.pdf) for FAQs from SLA on 8 Lower Delta Road
+[Click here](/files/FAQ-for-8-Lower-Delta-Road.pdf) for FAQs from SLA on 8 Lower Delta Road.